ansible-collections/ibm_zos_ims/docs/source/modules/ims_command.rst

 .. note::
    This module requires Structured Call Interface (SCI) and Operations Manager (OM) to be active in the target IMSplex.

+   This module requires the ``STEPLIB`` environment variable to be set with the IMS RESLIB concatenated to it.